keithballdotnet/arx/README.md

 ## What is Arx?

 Arx is an encryption Key Management Service written in GO.
 Modelled extensively on AWS KMS behaviour, the API is used for symmetrical key management.
-It offers Cryptography as a Service (CaaS) functionality such as encryption/decryption/reencryption without exposing keys.
+It offers Cryptography as a Service (CaaS) functionality such as encryption / decryption / re-encryption without exposing keys.

 The crypto provider is based on [AES](http://en.wikipedia.org/wiki/Advanced_Encryption_Standard) and a key size of 256bits using the [GCM cipher](http://en.wikipedia.org/wiki/Galois/Counter_Mode) to provide confidentiality as well as authentication.

-Keys are encrypted and stored on disk/couchbase, using a master key which is derived using [PBKDF2](http://en.wikipedia.org/wiki/PBKDF2) from a passphrase when run in pure software mode.
+Keys are encrypted and stored on disk/couchbase/boltdb, using a master key which is derived using [PBKDF2](http://en.wikipedia.org/wiki/PBKDF2) from a passphrase.

 ### Arxclient - Command Line Interface